 Share with trusted friends after you have reflected.
-There is power in telling our stories that allow us to connect, learn, and heal.
+The power in telling our stories allows us to connect, learn, and heal.

 4. Aiming to Live Your Sexual Agency

-This step is about owning your sexuality, rē-claiming your pleasure, positive beliefs, and healthy relationships.
+This step concerns owning your sexuality, rē-claiming your pleasure, positive beliefs, and healthy relationships.
 In the process of sexual healing, list reasons for gratitude regarding this domain of your life and have some affirmations you can repeat.
 Here are some examples:

 - I am sexual

 - I am sensual

 - My worth is not found in my sexual behaviors

 - I love myself

 - I am intimate with myself, and I am powerful